Categories

 • polyethylene polymer

-As you can see, Frolic does not contain parabens like Pink Water.
+I was curious how this lube differs from Pink Water, so I looked up that ingredient list, too.
+Frolic does not contain parabens like Pink Water.
 Pink Water also has many more extracts.
-The two still share the same pump style bottle, complete with a little cap to prevent accidental spills.
-I like the cap but it’s not super tight so it comes off easily and every time I take it off myself, my cats decide it’s a perfect plaything.
+The two still share the same pump-style bottle, complete with a little cap to prevent accidental spills.
+I like the cap, but it’s not super tight, so it comes off easily, and every time I take it off myself, my cats decide it’s a perfect plaything.
 I will probably never see mine again.

 The pump is incredibly easy to use and makes using lube much less messy than other bottle styles.
 Frolic really isn’t a messy lube to begin with, though.
 It’s one of the thicker lubes I’ve used–not quite a gel but significantly thicker than ToyFluid or Hydra.
 Frolic stays where you put it and I love that in a lube.
 Eventually, gravity will put it down but you don’t have to worry about lubing up your toy and having it all drip down on your hand before you can put the cap back on the bottle.